LMGroup-KyotoU/phase-amplitude-reduction-based-imitation-learning/Readme.md

 # Latent Dynamics Learning via Phase-Amplitude Reduction for Human-to-Robot
 This repository is the code implementation for the [Phase-amplitude reduction-based imitation learning](https://doi.org/10.1080/01691864.2024.2441242).
-The trajectory-based imitation learning is powerfull method to transfer the human dynamic movement to the robot.
+The trajectory-based imitation learning is a powerful method to transfer the human dynamic movement to the robot.
-The phase amplitude reduction based dynamical model provide the novel latent dynamical system learning method and decompose the nonlinear dynamic behavior to the phase and amplitude component.
+The phase amplitude reduction-based dynamical model provides the novel latent dynamical system learning method and decomposes the nonlinear dynamic behavior to the phase and amplitude component.

 # Get started
 ## installation